 South of Golden, BC

 You’ll get into higher elevation before you even start your CMH via Ferrata excursion.
 Both CMH’s Bobbie Burns and Bugaboos lodges offer guests wilderness via Ferrata experiences–but to get there, you’ll take to the skies first, via helicopter.
+(CMH Summer Adventures are temporarily closed due to COVID.)

 Conrad Glacier Adventure (BobbieBurns Lodge)